List of Great Old Ones: Rlim Shaikorth

+Occasionally, Rlim Shaikorth is regarded as a Lesser Old One (serves Aphoom-Zhah).

 Rhan-Tegoth

 A weakened, amphibious, chimaera-like being that crushed its victims and sucked their blood.
 Revived and worshipped by the mad wax artist George Rogers.

-Rhogog

-The Bearer of the Cup of the Blood of the Ancients, taking the form of a black leafless oak tree, hot to the touch, that bears Cthulhu's blood.
+Rhan-Tegoth (Terror of the Hominids) is an entity shaped somewhat like an enormous insect, with a tremendous, barrel-shaped trunk with six appendages ending in claw-like pincers and a near-spherical head covered with hair-like filaments or feelers, a tentacle-like proboscis, and three small, beady eyes.
+Despite being a deity of comparatively little power, it is vital for the return of the Old Ones.
+It lived in the warm seas of Yuggoth before coming to Earth.

 S

 Shudde M'ell

-Shudde M'ell is a creation of Brian Lumley, featured in his novel The Burrowers Beneath (1974).
+Shudde M'ell (The Burrower Beneath) is a creation of Brian Lumley, featured in his novel The Burrowers Beneath (1974).
 It is "a great gray thing, a mile long, chanting and exuding strange acids... charging through the depths of the earth at a fantastic speed, in a dreadful fury... melting basaltic rocks like butter under a blowtorch."
 Shudde M'ell is the supreme regent of the chthonians, a horrifying race of burrowing creatures, and is probably the largest and most malignant member of his kind.
 According to some legends, he was once imprisoned beneath G'harne, but is now free to wander the earth with his kin.